sussmanLab/cellGPU/CONTRIBUTING.md

 The developers are actively thinking about or interested in adding the following features.
 If you are interested in contributing to any of these development branches please contact the lead developer!

+First on the agenda is a refactoring of the code to form a base SimpleCellModel class, which would take care of the fact that all of these cellular models have cell positions, preferred cell areas and perimeters, cell motility parameters, etc.

 ## Self-propelled Voronoi branch

 1. The current implementation of the test-and-repair scheme should eventually be ported over to a